awsdocs/aws-iot-docs/developerguide/IoTCore-VPC.md

 ## Availability of VPC endpoints for AWS IoT Core<a name="VPC-availability"></a>

-AWS IoT Core Interface VPC endpoints are available in all [AWS IoT Core supported regions](http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/), with the exception of AWS China Regions\.
+AWS IoT Core Interface VPC endpoints are available in all [AWS IoT Core supported regions](http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.